Pedrogom7/Pong.js/README.md

 - **Up Arrow (↑)** - Move paddle up
 - **Down Arrow (↓)** - Move paddle down

-## Screenshots
-(Include screenshots of the game here if available)

 ## Acknowledgments
-- **Professor Name** - For guidance in the Programming Topics class.
 - **p5.js Community** - For providing excellent documentation and support.

 ## License